Patu!: Reception and legacy

 Patu! has been acclaimed as a historical document and as a cinematic polemic.
 It has been called one of New Zealand's most important documentaries.
-Along with Canadian Abenaki Alanis Obomsawin’s films like 1984’s Incident at Restigouche and Mita’s earlier 1980 film Bastion Point: Day 507, Patu! is an early example of indigenous female filmmaking.
+Along with Canadian Abenaki Alanis Obomsawin’s films like 1984’s Incident at Restigouche and Mita’s earlier 1978 film Bastion Point: Day 507, Patu! is an early example of indigenous female filmmaking.

 The film has met with criticism for depicting the events solely from the perspective of the protesters, and accusations of bias and partisanship.
-Mita has responded “The Pakeha bias in all things recorded in Aotearoa was never questioned...
-Yes, Patu! has a Māori perspective, but it does not override the mass mobilisation of New Zealand's white middle class, neither does it take credit from those who rightly deserve it”.
+Mita has responded "The Pakeha bias in all things recorded in Aotearoa was never questioned...
+Yes, Patu! has a Māori perspective, but it does not override the mass mobilisation of New Zealand's white middle class, neither does it take credit from those who rightly deserve it".

-In 2012, the 1983 theatrical cut of Patu! and supporting materials were added to New Zealand’s national UNESCO Memory of the World register.
+In 2012, the 1983 theatrical cut of Patu! and supporting materials were added to the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.